R0bl0x10501050/RStoreModule/docs/docs.md

 ### RDataStore:Increment(...)
 #### Description:
-* Increments the specified obj's value by the specified amount in the cache
+* Increments the specified obj's value by the specified amount in the cache !!! info ""
+    Remember, :Increment() will only work with numerical values!
 #### Parameters:
 * Obj - A unique key (can be an Instance, string, integer, etc.)
 * Amount - Amount to increase the current value by